 Blueberries Medical Announces Closing of US$1.1 Million Non-Brokered Private Placement, reports 2022 Q3 Financial Results and provides Corporate and Operations Update

-TORONTO, Nov.
+/EIN News/ -- TORONTO, Nov.
 28, 2022 (GLOBE NEWSWIRE) -- Blueberries Medical Corp.
-BBM BBRRF 1OA (the "Company" or "Blueberries"), a Latin American licensed producer of medicinal cannabis and cannabis-derived products, announces the completion of a non-brokered private placement consisting of the sale of 54,498,889 common shares ("Common Shares") at a price of CAD$0.027 per Common Share for aggregate gross proceeds of CAD$1,471,470 (or US$1,100,000) (the "Offering").
+(CSE: BBM) (OTC: BBRRF) (FRA: 1OA) (the “Company” or “Blueberries”), a Latin American licensed producer of medicinal cannabis and cannabis-derived products, announces the completion of a non-brokered private placement consisting of the sale of 54,498,889 common shares (“Common Shares”) at a price of CAD$0.027 per Common Share for aggregate gross proceeds of CAD$1,471,470 (or US$1,100,000) (the “Offering”).
 The net proceeds from the sale of the Common Shares will be used to: (i) add manufacturing capacities to extend the production of new cannabinoids isolates and high concentrated THC distillates; (ii) upgrade of the physical infrastructure of the extraction laboratory to comply with Q7A Good Manufacturing Practice guidelines for Active Pharmaceutical ingredients; (iii) extend the business development and commercial network to cover Europe, USA and Australia; and (iv) other general corporate and working capital purposes.

 The Offering was led by Terraflos Inc. (“Terraflos”), a cannabis & natural products producer company with operations throughout Latin America that was founded, and is controlled, by Facundo Garreton, the Chairman, interim-CEO and a director of Blueberries.
 Terraflos one year ago announced the closing of its US$8 million seed round funding to continue developing and expanding its businesses in Latin America; in Uruguay through YVY Life Sciences, a company controlled by Terraflos, and in Colombia, through Blueberries Medical Corp.
 Terraflos is currently considering various opportunities in Argentina, Mexico and Brazil, and aims to expand its operations into those markets in the short term.
 In addition, Terraflos has also launch DrGea.com, a platform dedicated to the sale of cannabis and natural products and the training of doctors specialized in the use of medicinal cannabis, dissemination and education of cannabis and its ecosystem in Colombia and expected to be scaled up throughout Latin America in 2022 and beyond.
 Terraflos also acquired a property in Garzón, Uruguay, where it expects to develop the first cannabis hub in the region focused on research and development as well as the promotion of the industry, tourism and training.